Documentation Index

 MCP Server

-Erdo exposes a Model Context Protocol (MCP) server that lets AI assistants and applications query your datasets, ask data questions, and run SQL queries — all using your existing Erdo permissions.
+Erdo exposes a Model Context Protocol (MCP) server that lets AI assistants and applications query your datasets, ask data questions, manage conversations, and automate analysis — all using your existing Erdo permissions.

 Use it to: